xtdb/xtdb/docs/schema.md

 As nodes are entities which can have any number of properties, they can be seen as documents, while relationships are similar to indexed properties linking documents together.
-When using triplets relationships are predicates (attributes in Datomic), which cannot have properties of their own (per instance).
+When using triples relationships are predicates (attributes in Datomic), which cannot have properties of their own (per instance).
 This must be modelled by introducing an indirect entity.

-**Triplets are the most expressive model, but documents easier to reason about for the user.**
+**Triples are the most expressive model, but documents easier to reason about for the user.**

 **Note: we're not talking about large binary documents here, just